Kaitlynpham-ng/spatial-query-algorithms/README.md

         x_list = []                             # Will collect all relevant x values
         y_list = []                             # Will collect all relevant y values

-        # For leaves use point coordinates; for internal nodes use children's MBR corners
         if node.is_leaf():
             x_list = [point['x'] for point in node.data_points]    # x positions of stored points
             y_list = [point['y'] for point in node.data_points]    # y positions of stored points